mikolajkozlowskiii/bucketSort/README.md

 ### sortWithLoosing() ###
-this method sorts in a bucket style array of Film instances faster than the second one.
+This method sorts in a bucket style array of <code>Film</code> instances faster.
 If you are not sure is whole array has Films instances with ratings in integers casts to double, better not to use this method.
-In that case this method via the getMinMaxWithLoosing method throws exception, because this sort may not work correctly.
-Sort algorithm is comparing in Film object rating field, which can be cast to integer with loosing information after dot, for example 7.0 would be converted to 7.
+In that case this method via the
+<code>getMinMaxWithLoosing</code> method throws exception, because this sort may not work
+correctly.
+Sort algorithm is comparing in Film object <code>rating</code> field, which can be cast to integer with loosing information after dot, for example 7.0 would be converted to 7.
 All movies in specified "projekt.csv" file have ratings in double value, but they are really integers numbers converted to double, so the problem of bucket sorting (assigning the appropriate bucket) is made easy.
-This method uses getMinMax method which provides array of integers with information about buckets.
+This method uses
+<code>getMinMax</code> method which provides array of integers with information about buckets.
 ### sortWithoutLoosing() ###
 This method sorts in a bucket style array of <code>Film</code> class instances safer.
 It is alternative version of previous <code>bucketSort</code> method.
 If you are sure is whole array has Films with ratings in integers casts to double, better not to use this method.
-This method is much slower than second method in bigger capacities.This algorithm is comparing in Film instance rating field, which can not be cast to integer without loosing important information after dot, for example 5.2 would be converted to 5.
-This method uses getMinMax2 method which provides HashMap with whole information about all buckets.
+This method is much slower than second method in bigger capacities.This algorithm is comparing in Film instance <code>rating</code> field, which can not be cast to integer without loosing important information after dot, for example 5.2 would be converted to 5.
+This method uses <code>getMinMax2</code> method which provides HashMap with whole information about all buckets.